grosgrain/SpearMint/README.md

 # SpearMint

-SpearMint is a C# ASP.NET website template which includes basic functions of user register, login, edit personal information, rating and making comments.
+SpearMint is a responsive C# ASP.NET website template which includes basic functions of user register, login, edit personal information, rating and making comments.
 All data are stored in local MS SQL database.
+It is also mobile-friendly.

 ### Home Page